-The following information should help guide you to find which standards document you are looking for.
-When you've got the basic concepts, return to Learn How to Find Standards.
+The following information should help guide you to find the standards document you seek.

 Standards documents are identified by a series of letters and numbers that can be mystifying.
 Each component has a meaning that will give you important information about the document, who issued it, and when.

 Here are a few examples:

 ASTM = ASTM International, the standards developer responsible for this standard

 F963 = The alphanumeric identifier for this standard

 08 = this standard was approved in 2008

 ANSI = this standard was approved by ANSI; it is an American National Standard